Pathoschild/smapi-mod-dump/source/~bcmpinc/MovementSpeed/README.md

 ## Config
 *Note: run Stardew Valley once with this mod enabled to generate the `config.json` file.*

 * `MovementSpeedMultiplier`: The movement speed is multiplied by this amount.
-The default is 1.5, meaning 50% faster movement.
+The mod's default is 1.5, meaning 50% faster movement.
 Set this to 1 to disable the increase in movement speed.
 * `ToolChargeDelay`: Time required for charging the hoe or watering can in ms. Normally this is 600ms.
-The default is 600/1.5 = 400, meaning 50% faster charging.
+The mod's default is 600/1.5 = 400, meaning 50% faster charging.
 Set this to 600 to disable faster tool charging.

 ## Dependencies
 This mod requires the following mods to be installed: